seanf316/P2-Movie-Buff-Or-Bluff/README.md

 <details><summary>Bug - API Fetch Issues</summary>

-Originally I had the quiz setup to fetch 10 questionS and display 1 at a time.
+Originally I had the quiz setup to fetch 10 questions and display 1 at a time.
 I quickly noticed from testing and feedback that there was a small delay between each question as instead of displaying the next question of the 10 fetched it was fetching 10 questions each time.

 Fix - To resolve this issue I had watched a James Q Quick video on fetching from an API and took some of the code he had written and applied it to the quiz I had setup.
 It took awhile to understand the API call but after hours of testing and gaining knowledge it now fetches the 10 questions only once and displays each question from the 10 fetched without delays.